Carlos Alcaraz saves match point to remain in French Open

 “At the end of the third set, I thought I was going to lose,” Alcaraz said.
 “I knew I had to change something or I would lose.”

-The day also included straight-set victories for defending champion Djokovic and 13-time champion Nadal, along with a comeback from a two-set hole for No. 3 seed Alexander Zverev, who like Alcaraz needed to save a match point.
+The day also included a straight-set victory for defending champion Djokovic and a comeback for No. 3 seed Alexander Zverev from a two-set hole, while 13-time champion Nadal needed to wait for the night session to get on court.

-There were losses for reigning U.S. Open champion Emma Raducanu — the 19-year-old’s French Open debut ended against Aliaksandra Sasnovich with a 3-6, 6-1, 6-1 defeat — and No. 4 seed Maria Sakkari, while Olympic gold medalist Belinda Bencic beat 2019 U.S. Open champion Bianca Andreescu 6-2, 6-4.
+There was a loss for reigning U.S. Open champion Emma Raducanu — the 19-year-old’s French Open debut ended against Aliaksandra Sasnovich with a 3-6, 6-1, 6-1 defeat — and a 6-2, 6-4 win for Olympic gold medalist Belinda Bencic against 2019 U.S. Open champion Bianca Andreescu.
 Seeded Americans Coco Gauff, Amanda Anisimova — who defeated Naomi Osaka in the first round — Sebastian Korda and John Isner advanced.
 So did past Grand Slam champs Angelique Kerber, Victoria Azarenka and Sloane Stephens.

 Most attention, however, was on Alcaraz, just as it has been for much of 2022 as everyone searches for the Next Big Thing to supplant the Big Three in men’s tennis.